mftcodes/thelocr/README.md

    3. run the script: `docker/dbDump/initDB.sql`
       1. This will set up the db and table structures, as well as stub in a small data set
       2. A longer script for seed the db with a larger data set is currently being worked on and will be added to the repo when ready

+#### Connect to MySql using DBeaver:
+   1. install Dbeaver if you haven't already
+   2. connect to the MySql Instance:
+     1. HOST: `localhost:3308`
+     2. DB: `minuchin`
+     3. Username: `root`
+     4. Password: _obtain from docker yaml file_
+   3. Under `connection settings > driver properties >` set `allowPublicKeyRetrieval` to `TRUE`
+   4. Open a query window for the db and run the initDB.sql script

+## Go Back End API, Option 1
-2. initialize the project from the root directory
+1. initialize the project from the root directory
    ```
    go mod init bowen
    go mod tidy
    ```
-3. build all modules (`go build .` should finish without errors)
+2. build all modules (`go build .` should finish without errors)
    1. cd into sub-directories and build, e.g. `models`
       ```
       cd models